vgsantoniazzi/replace_recursive/README.md

 # Replace Recursive

-Replace recursive text in path or into all files
+Replace recursive text in path (directories and files) or files (text into file)

 # Installing